kaliop-uk/ezfindsearchenginebundle/README.md

         - meta_path_string_ms
         - meta_priority_si
         - meta_score_value:score # Score field needs to be renamed as it won't be passed from eZFind
-    # in case you want to use an alternative 'legacy fetch function'.
+    # in case you want to use an alternative 'legacy fetch function' to power the search service.
 The default is ezfind/search
     ezfind_search_engine.search_settings.legacy_function_handler.module_name: 'ezfind'
     ezfind_search_engine.search_settings.legacy_function_handler.function_name: 'search'
 ```